SolarFactories/terraform-provider-dependencytrack/docs/resources/tag_policies.md

 ### Required

 - `policies` (List of String) Policy UUIDs to which to apply tag.
-Will present a delta, unless sorted by policy name.
+Sorted by policy name.
 - `tag` (String) Name of the Tag.

 ### Read-Only